Navalny protests sharpen EU sanctions talks

 Borrell might have "deplored" Russia's crackdown on Saturday, but he planned to skip through Navalny's case in just a few minutes on Monday, according to his draft agenda.

-"There will be plus-or-minus 10 topics under 'current affairs', including Navalny, and just 90 minutes for all of this," an EU diplomat said on Friday, referring to today's foreign ministers' talks.
+"There will be plus-or-minus 10 topics under 'current affairs', including Navalny, and just 90 minutes for all of this," an EU diplomat said, referring to Monday's foreign-minister meeting.

 Other concerns included Egypt, Hong Kong, Turkey, Venezuela, the Horn of Africa, and the Persian Gulf.